ivanperez-keera/haskanoid/README.md

   to try and think about the following: The resource manager is very
   simplistic: resouce loading happens at level transition, resources are unloaded only by the garbage collector as references to them are removed from memory.
-This overly-simplistic work might not scale well for more complex games.
+This overly-simplistic work might not scale well for complex games.
 The problem, once again, of implementing such a subsystem is that it's an IO component that may fail and must work asynchronously, yet synchronise with a pure game component.
+The following are suggested:

+  * Implement a loading message, and make the game wait until resources are loaded.

+  * Make the resource manager asynchronous, so that resources can be loaded/unloaded in the background, even before the next level starts, and making the display responsive (again).

 * If you are interesting in Input/Output: adding support for new devices is really simple.
 Using a kinect, for instance, requires minimal